yeti-switch/doc/docs/en/yeti-ui.rst

     All email notification and reports use only addresses which were added to the contacts.

 **Contact** has the following attributes:

-    Contractor:
+    Id
+        Unique contract id.
+    Contractor
-        Choose Contractors if this contact belongs to them Admin user:
+        Choose Contractors if this contact belongs to them.
+    Admin user
         Administrative user which may own contact.
-        Contractors names or admin user name must be entered
+        Contractors names or admin user name must be entered.
-    E-mail:
+    E-mail
-        Address for notifications, invoices and other emails
+        Address for notifications, invoices and other emails.
-    Notes:
+    Notes
-        Optional notes
+        Optional notes.

 ----